 - maximise ventilation by leaving doors/windows open, continue use of air conditioning (set to fresh air intake where available) and fans, including with doors and windows open

 - outdoor activity is encouraged.

 Parent and caregiver requirements

-Parents and caregivers must wear a face mask when indoors.
+It is strongly recommended (but not required) that parents and caregivers wear a face mask when indoors.
 This includes when they are: